 The Volkswagen Golf easily remained Germany’s favorite car model followed by the VW Passat.
 However, both models sold noticeably fewer cars than a year ago.
 Golf sales were down 8.6% – a major model update has been announced for November 2016.
 Sales of the more profitable Passat were down 13%.

-In contrast, the ageing VW Polo increased sales to regain third place from the Mercedes-Benz C Class.
-The newer Audi A4 and Opel Astra both moved up positions with stronger sales while the VW Tiguan, Audi A3 and Skoda Octavia all slipped down the rankings despite higher sales.
-The Opel Corsa maintained it tenth place.
+In contrast, the aging VW Polo increased sales to regain third place from the Mercedes-Benz C Class.
+The newer Audi A4 and Opel Astra both moved up positions with stronger sales while the VW Tiguan, Audi A3, and Skoda Octavia all slipped down the rankings despite higher sales.
+The Opel Corsa maintained its tenth place.